groue/GRMustache/Guides/variable_tag_helpers.md

 Variable Tag Helpers
 ====================

-Variable tag helpers allow you to render a Mustache variable tag such as `{{name}}` with you own custom code.
+Variable tag helpers allow you to use the full Mustache rendering engine when rendering a variable tag such as `{{name}}`.

 Overview